amharc/WPF/README.md

 WPF
 ===

-Projects for the Introduction to Functional Programming course at the University of Warsaw
+Projects and homework assignments for the Introduction to Functional Programming course at the University of Warsaw